samaxes/samaxes.com/content/post/2016-02-25-static-site-hosting.md

     2. Select **Create Record Set**, enter `www` for the **Name**, choose "Yes" for **Alias** and on the **Alias Target** select your CloudFront distribution.

+    3. Go to your registrar and replace your name servers with those of Route 53.

 My hosted zone looks like this (_Click to enlarge_):

 {{< figure src="/img/aws/route53-hosted-zone.png" link="/img/aws/route53-hosted-zone.png" caption="Route 53 hosted zone example" >}}

-Now go to your registrar and replace the nameservers with those of Route 53.
+Now relax and wait for the propagation of your DNS changes.
+Name server changes usually take 24 to 48 hours to fully start working.